UTair Flight 471

-UTair Flight 471 was a scheduled domestic passenger flight of a Tupolev Tu-134 on 17 March 2007, that suffered heavy structural damage during a hard landing at Samara Kurumoch Airport near Samara, Russia.
+UTair Flight 471 was a scheduled domestic passenger flight of a Tupolev Tu-134 on 17 March 2007, that impacted the ground short of the runway at Samara Kurumoch Airport, causing the aircraft to bounce, lose a wing and roll onto its back.
 Of the 50 passengers and 7 crew members on board, 6 people were killed and 20 injured when the aircraft broke apart.
 The plane was flying from the Siberian city of Surgut to Samara and then to Belgorod.

 Background

 The aircraft was a Tupolev Tu-134 passenger aircraft, operated by UTair.
 On the day of the accident the aircraft was thought to be carrying 50 passengers and seven crew.
 It was flying as a domestic passenger carrier based in Surgut Airport, serving Surgut, Siberia and Belgorod, with a scheduled stop in Samara.